ucphhpc/migrid-user-docs/docs/sections/erda/seafile/index.rst

 Synchronize Files
 -----------------

-In order to synchronize files, you can click on the orange icon in your system tray to open and manage your Seafile client.
+In order to synchronise files, you can click on the orange icon in your system tray to open and manage your Seafile client.

-Right-click your Seafile client in the library you want to synchronize.
+Right-click your Seafile client in the library you want to synchronise.
 In the example below, a library has been set up with the title "Project e-infrastructure", and you must click the "Sync this library" button to make it manually synchronize.

 .. image:: /images/seafile/seafile-sync.png

-You may be prompted to select which path on your hard drive to synchronize to.
+You may be prompted to select which path on your hard drive to synchronise to.
 Choose this before clicking "OK".

 ..
 NOTE::
-   When the synchronization of a library is initiated, the cloud icon will change to show the progress, and the cloud will turn green once the process is complete.
+   When the synchronisation of a library is initiated, the cloud icon will change to show the progress, and the cloud will turn green once the process is complete.
 This is also visible from within the Seafile client.

 .. _erda-seafile-share: